Travel Information Slovenia

 • Festivals and traditions: Slovenia is a winter sports paradise and particularly well known for the ski jumping hill in Planica.
 The legendary ski flying event takes place here every year.

-The Europamaut team wishes you a wonderful journey!
+The Europamaut Team wishes you a wonderful journey!

 Whether cities and nature, mountains and sea, caves and lakes: Slovenia may be small, but it is incredibly diverse.
-A wonderful destination for nature lovers and culture enthusiasts alike!
+A fantastic destination for nature lovers and culture enthusiasts alike!
 Simply bring your valid ID, and make sure to get a digital vignette for Slovenia in good time.
-With the right preparation, your trip to Slovenia will become an unforgettable experience!
+With the right preparation, your trip to Slovenia will be an unforgettable experience!
 If you have any further questions, you can reach our support team at any time by email.

 FAQ on Travel Information